 iSmart Shankar Movie Review: Ram Pothineni Gives A High Voltage Performance In This Ordinary Flick!

-Puri Jagannadh knows to place his hero in a mass backdrop and that too like a pro.
-With iSmart Shankar, Puri Jagannadh has joined hands with Ram and thus offering the actor a role, which he has not done so far.
+When it comes to showcasing his protagonists as larger than life and making them endearing to the mass, no one does it better than Puri Jagannadh.
+We have seen this in films like Pokkiri, Businessman, Temper and such.
+With iSmart Shankar, Puri Jagannadh has attempted to give popular young hero Ram, a makeover.
 Has iSmart Shankar provided the necessary makeover for Ram?
 Is iSmart Shankar a smart movie?
-Read our take on this Puri Jagannadh-Ram movie to get answers for these.
+Read our take on this Puri Jagannadh-Ram movie to get answers for the same.

 Plot